sclorg/mysql-container/README.md

     ```
     $ git clone --recursive https://github.com/sclorg/mysql-container.git
     $ cd mysql-container
-    $ make build TARGET=centos7 VERSION=5.7
+    $ make build TARGET=centos7 VERSIONS=5.7
     ```

 For using other versions of MySQL, just replace the `5.7` value by particular version in the commands above.

-**Notice: By omitting the `VERSION` parameter, the build/test action will be performed on all provided versions of MySQL, which must be specified in  `VERSIONS` variable.
+**Notice: By omitting the `VERSIONS` parameter, the build/test action will be performed on all provided versions of MySQL, which must be specified in  `VERSIONS` variable.
 This variable must be set to a list with possible versions (subdirectories).**